Tips to Help Freshmen Start High School Strong

 - Be more involved

 Getting involved and making friends can make the high school experience great!
 A good way to start is by joining a club or trying out for an activity.
 Maybe you’re interested in a sports team, the choir, or a robotics club?
 Give it a try!
-Not only will you meet students who share the same interests, but also your skills will grow.
+Not only will you meet students who share the same interests, but also you will improve your skills.

 - Talk it out